medioqrity/2022-MUSI6106/runtime_comparison.md

 ## Some observations

-Under $\log_2$ scale, runtime between FFT with exponentially increasing block appears to be linearly decreasing.
+Under $\log_2$ scale, runtime between FFT with exponentially increasing block appears to be exponentially decreasing.
 That is to say, doubling block size approximately halves the runtime.

 If we perform linear regression on FFT part data, we have

 ![fig2](fig2.png)

-The exponential part ($e^{-0.502x}$) clearly supports the previous observation that doubling block size approximately halves the runtime.
+The exponential part ($e^{-0.502x}$) clearly supports the previous observation that doubling block size approximately halves (actually ~0.605) the runtime.
 If we run FFT with block size = 2, we should have approximately the same runtime with the time domain convolution.